clarkdimitrios/denso_dual_arm_manipulation/README.md

 ## Features
 - **Unified Dual-Arm MoveIt2 Control**: Both arms can be planned/executed together or individually.
-- **Waypoint Execution**: Load joint-space waypoints from CSV files.
+- **Waypoint Execution**: Load joint-space or cartesian waypoints from CSV files.
+- **Box Lifting**: Spawn boxes and other objects in simulation for Gazebo.
 - **Simulation & Real Hardware Modes**: Easily switch via a launch argument.
 - **Custom URDF/Xacro**: Full kinematic chain for two 6-DOF arms.